Church of Bethphage

-The Church of Bethphage, also spelled Beitphage, meaning "house of the unripe figs", is a Franciscan church located on the Mount of Olives in Jerusalem.
-It contains a stone traditionally identified as the one which Jesus used to mount the donkey at the start of his procession into Jerusalem.
+The Church of Bethphage, also spelled Beitphage, meaning "house of the unripe figs", is a Franciscan church on the Mount of Olives outside historical Jerusalem.
+It contains a stone traditionally identified as the one which Jesus used to mount the donkey at the start of his triumphal entry into Jerusalem.
+The church, part of a monastery, is now located in at-Tur, a neighborhood of East Jerusalem.

 History

-The modern church, built in 1883, rests on the foundations of a 12th-century crusader chapel which was located in the ancient village of Bethphage, which is now a part of Jerusalem, but two thousand years ago would have been a separate village between Bethany and Jerusalem.
-It was built beside the steep road that descends from the Mount of Olives eastwards towards the village of el-Azariyeh (ancient Bethany).
+In the time of Jesus, the ancient village of Bethphage stood between Bethany to the east and Jerusalem.
+It was built beside the steep road that descended from the Mount of Olives eastwards towards the ancient village of Bethany (today's el-Azariyeh) and continued toward Jericho.
+A Spanish pilgrim from the end of the 14th century, Brother Jeronimo of Merida, informs us that the village had ceased to exist by that time.
+Today it is part of the at-Tur neighbourhood of Jerusalem.

+There have been several churches at the site from the 4th century onwards.

-The crusader era chapel itself was built on the foundations of a 4th-century Byzantine shrine commemorating the meeting between Lazarus' sister Martha and Jesus.
+During the 4th century, a Byzantine shrine commemorating the meeting between Lazarus' sister Martha and Jesus stood at the site.

+A Crusader chapel is mentioned by Western sources of the 12th century, but not anymore in the following century, the presumption being that it was destroyed in the context of the 1187 capture of Jerusalem by Saladin.
+This chapel stood on the foundations of the 4th-century shrine.

+The modern church, built in 1883, rests on the foundations of the Crusader chapel and received its current outlook after the restoration works finalised in 1954.
+Architect Antonio Barluzzi designed a Romanesque-style church tower, built during the 1954 renovations.

-In 1867, during construction of a Franciscan monastery on the grounds, a stone, cube shaped and covered in plaster, was discovered.
-This stone, now called the Stele of Bethphage, was an integral part of the 12th-century crusader chapel and now lies near the northern wall of the church.
-The Crusaders had decorated the stone and inscribed upon it in Latin, descriptions of biblical events which occurred in the area of Jerusalem and Bethphage.
-In 1950 the decorations on the stone were restored and five years later, in 1955, frescos were drawn on the walls and ceiling of the sanctuary.
+In 1867, a cube-shaped stone was discovered.
+This stone, now called the Stele of Bethphage, was an integral part of the 12th-century Crusader chapel and now lies near the northern wall of the church.
+The stele, covered in plaster, was decorated by the Crusaders and contains Latin inscriptions describing biblical events which occurred in the area of Jerusalem and Bethphage.
+In 1950 the decorations on the stone were restored, and in 1955, frescos were drawn on the walls and ceiling of the sanctuary.
 Today, as in the 12th century, pilgrims hold a Palm Sunday procession which begins at the Bethphage Church.